mvollmer/pixel-test-log-demo/README.md

   [starter-kit#435](https://github.com/cockpit-project/starter-kit/pull/435)

-As you can see, it has "pixels" links in the same place as the well known "screenshot" links.
+As you can see, it has "Changed pixels" links in the same place as the well known "screenshot" links.
 Clicking on it gets you to a page where you can directly compare the previous and current UI.

 As the author of the pull request, you can decide from there whether these changes are intended or not.